A general construction of strictly Neumaier graphs and a related switching: Some examples of strictly Neumaier graphs given by the general construction

 \subsection{Graphs on 78 vertices from the tetrahedral-octahedral honeycomb}

-Similar to the case of the triangular grid, there exists a partition of the tetrahedral-octahedral honeycomb into thirteen perfect 1-codes.
-Taking different quotients preserving the partition, we get at least eight edge-regular graphs with parameters $(78,12,4)$.
-We then apply the general construction to these graphs, which gives at least eight strictly Neumaier graphs with parameters $(78,17,4;1,6)$.
+The tetrahedral-octahedral honeycomb is a tiling of the 3-dimensional Euclidean space with an alternating pattern of tetrahedra and octahedra.
+The skeleton of this tiling defines an infinite graph which can be described as a 3-dimensional sublattice $L$ of $\mathbb{Z}^3$.
+Similar to the case of the triangular grid, we find a subgroup $J$ of index 13 in $L$, for which the balls of radius 1 around the elements of $J$ give a tiling of $L$.
+This gives a partition of the skeleton into thirteen perfect 1-codes.
+Using computational tools, we then take different quotients which preserve the partition, and find at least eight edge-regular graphs with parameters $(78,12,4)$.
+Applying the general construction to these graphs yields at least eight strictly Neumaier graphs with parameters $(78,17,4;1,6)$.